First impressions matter, and a strong visual identity is essential for any business looking to stand out from the crowd.

 - Help convince your customers that your products can solve their issues.

 Presenting a brand consistently across all platforms can increase revenue by up to 23%.
 This consistency applies to visual identity — but this trait is important for another reason other than turnover.

+As your brand evolves and grows, certain elements will support its growth and keep it grounded and familiar: brand values and visual identity.
 Customers do not react positively to radical changes and you must consider this as you grow.
-Brand’s visuals should maintain a degree of familiarity and continuity so as not to alienate the existing customer base.
+Brand visuals should maintain a degree of familiarity and continuity so as not to alienate the existing customer base.

+Some of your loyal consumers may be emotionally attached to your brand’s visuals as it gives them a sense of belonging.
 Making a harsh break from the long-standing visual identity is a risky move, while maintaining it and staying true to its core can be rewarding in the long run.